Scaling limits of discrete-time Markov chains and their local times on electrical networks: Applications

-in the local Gromov-Hausdorff-vague topology.
-The assumption of the lower bound on the random conductances implies that the sequence $G_{n}$ lies in the UVD regime, and hence the metric-entropy condition is satisfied.
-Theorem \ref{1. thm: random, main result} yields the convergence of the random walks and local times on $G_{n}$.
-The same result holds for random conductances with finite expectation.
-For homogenization on fractals in a more general setting, see \cite[Section 6]{Croydon_Hambly_Kumagai_17_Time-changes} and \cite{Croydon_21_The_random}.
+in the local Gromov--Hausdorff-vague topology.
+The assumption of the lower bound on the random conductances and \cite[Proposition~7.2]{Noda_pre_Convergence} imply that the metric-entropy condition is satisfied.
+Theorem~\ref{1. thm: random, main result} yields the convergence of the random walks and local times on $G_{n}$.
+The same result holds for random conductances with finite expectation without assuming boundedness from above, and for homogenization on fractals in a more general setting, see \cite{Croydon_21_The_random} and \cite[Section~6]{Croydon_Hambly_Kumagai_17_Time-changes}.

-\subsection{Convergence of traces}
+\section{Convergence of traces}

-Under Assumption \ref{1. assum: deterministic version}\ref{1. assum item: deterministic, convergence of spaces}, it is an immediate consequence of the convergence with respect to the local Gromov-Hausdorff-vague topology that, for all but countably many $r>0$,
+Under Assumption~\ref{1. assum: deterministic version}\ref{1. assum item: deterministic, convergence of spaces}, it is an immediate consequence of the convergence with respect to the local Gromov--Hausdorff-vague topology that, for all but countably many $r>0$,